indiejames/vscode-clojure-debug/README.md

 ### Running Tests

 Clojure code contributes three commands to support running tests.
 These can can be accessed from the command palette (`cmd+shift+p` (mac) / `ctrl+shift+p` (win/linux)) and allow you to run all tests, run a single test (the one under the cursor), and run all tests in the currently opened namespace.
-In order to run all tests you need to tell the extension which directories contin tests that are safe to run in parallel and which ones must be run sequentially.
+In order to run all tests you need to tell the extension which directories contain tests that are safe to run in parallel and which ones must be run sequentially.
 This is done using the
 `parallelTestDirs` and `sequentialTestDirs` settings in the launch.json file.

+While the tests are running a progress bar is shown in the status bar.
+After the tests complete the `PROBLEM` panel provides a list of tests that failed or ran into errors while running.
+Clicking on these will jump to the location with the test file.
+Hovering over the red squiggly lines under the failed/errored tests pops up a summary of the problem.

 ![TESTS](https://media.giphy.com/media/l0Iya2NoKQl2lLagw/source.gif)